 Meiogenix is a biotech company developing breeding technologies to unlock the unexplored genetic diversity of organisms.
 Meiogenix expands the natural biodiversity and helps developing new products to address global food and industrial challenges.

-Meiogenix is currently evaluating the efficiency of its technologies through different R&D programs in plants and yeast, and is developing complementary breakthrough technologies to control meiosis and recombination.
+Meiogenix is currently applying its technologies through different R&D programs in plants and industrial yeast, and is developing complementary breakthrough technologies to control meiosis and recombination.